UniStuttgart-VISUS/megamol/docs/manual.md

 =======
 >>>>>>> 11f6a30ac (docu)
 MegaMol should start and print several messages to the console and an empty rendering window should appear.
-You can eather check the console log messages or the messages printed in the *Log Console* window shown on the bottom of the window.
+You can either check the console log messages or the messages printed in the *Log Console* window.
 The leading number of each line is the log level.
 There should be no error messages (log level **1**).
 <<<<<<< HEAD